IQ Archive

 What was Machiavelli’s IQ?

 Estimates place it around 160.
-His ability to synthesize history, psychology, and strategy into a coherent political theory that is still relevant 500 years later supports this.
+His ability to synthesize history, psychology, and strategy into a coherent political theory that captures the “invariant” laws of human nature supports this.

 Why is he still famous?

 Because he told the truth about power.
+Most people want to believe the world is fair.
+Machiavelli showed that it is not.
 As long as there are politicians, CEOs, and generals, his book will be their secret manual.
+He exposed the “necessary evil” that holds civilization together.

 ← Back to Archive